Here’s everything you need to know (and then some).

 your area, not your energy retailer (us).
 So in a blackout, your distributor has the lowdown on what’s happening and, more importantly, when it’s likely to stop happening so you can blow out the candles and get back

 to Netflix.
 Most energy distributors have apps with updates on blackouts.
+And we’ve got links to them all here.

 - Stay away from fallen power lines.